Creditor Hardship Plans: How They Work and How to Get One

 Your understanding and help would be immensely appreciated and would be a massive relief during this difficult period.

 There's no guarantee that a creditor will be able to assist you, but you won't know until you try.
 And if your creditor isn't able to help, consider connecting with a nonprofit financial counseling agency like MMI.
-We offer debt management plans and other resources to help you reduce debt and improve your credit score.
+We offer debt management plans (DMP) and other resources to help you reduce debt and improve your credit score.